Actively Recruiting

 - History of allergic reaction to iron supplements

-- History or suspicion of blood disorders not caused by iron deficiency
+- History or suspicion of non-iron deficient blood disorders

-- History of iron overload conditions such as hereditary hemochromatosis or hemosiderosis
+- History of iron overload conditions like hereditary hemochromatosis or hemosiderosis

 - Refusal to receive red blood cell transfusions